 The key to the success of this project was to focus on teaching fundamentals.
 We planned a lot of instructional scaffolding and translated methods of instructions into a digital flow, enabling students’ attention and imagination to be captured.

 With our mobile app, students are able to experience the history of how Singapore River came to be through different timelines.
-The mobile app introduces various interesting spots to the students as they walk along the Singapore River with the app itself.
+It introduces various interesting spots to the students as they walk along the Singapore River with the app itself.

-Some of the mobile app features are that students can use paint tools to draw and colour and also, scale and rotate shapes or images.
+Some of the features are that students can use paint tools to draw and colour and also, scale and rotate shapes or images.

-They will also be able to download images online to the mobile app and share their completed artwork on social media.
-Using the mobile app, students can use their imagination and creativity to create the look of the Singapore River 20 years later.
+They will also be able to download images online to the app and share their completed artwork on social media.
+Using the application, students can use their imagination and creativity to create the look of the Singapore River 20 years later.

 As a result of our highly interactive mobile app, MOE was awarded the Gold Innergy Award.
-Students who have used the mobile app felt that the mobile app was really fun to use.
-They really loved the features of the mobile app and think that the mobile app will help more youths to have more interests in the local art.
+Students who have used the application felt that it was really fun to use.
+They really loved the features of the mobile app and think that it will help more youths to have more interests in the local art.

 If you are interested in working on projects like this with us, please click here.